Gregg7878/phase-3-hashketball/README.md

   - First, find the player with the largest shoe size
   - Then, return that player's number of rebounds
-  - Remember to think about return values here.
+  - Remember to think about return values here." helper methods, to help you process `game_hash`, do so!
+Here's some sample thought process:

 **Bonus Questions:**